Last Updated on October 2, 2023 by Kyle Whitley

 Can I save money using a battery powered mower?

 Overall I think you can or at least break even with the money you spend on an electric mower.
 You know it only costs about $5 dollars a year of electricity to run a battery powered mower.
 This included the recharging of the batteries.
+Charge time can be anywhere from 30 minutes for fast chargers to several hours depending on the size of the battery

 A new battery could cost several hundred dollars depending on the model of mower you choose.
 The smaller the battery the smaller the cost of a replacement.
 If you spend several hundreds of dollars on gas, oil changes, air/gas filters, and spark plugs over that 3 to 5 year period you should come out ahead or at least break even from buying and using battery powered mower.